tosterius/tosterius/_notes/ml_random_forest.md

    trees in RF.
    4. Recalculate the missing values using proximity matrix (as a weighted average, or weighted frequency)

-#### Missing data in the dataset that we want to categorize
+[comment]: <>(Missing data in the dataset that we want to categorize)
-TODO

 #### Variable importance
-TODO
+1. Naive approach is to merely count the number of times each variable is selected by all individual trees
+2. Mean Decrease in Impurity: improvement in the splitting criterion produced by each variable over all trees
+3. Permutation feature importance.
+Estimation is based on decrease in a model score then a single feature variable is randomly shuffled

 #### Key features
 - there is no need to use validation data set to estimate the quality of trained model